Fasting and abstinence in the Ethiopian Orthodox Tewahedo Church

-A vegan Ethiopian Yetsom beyaynetu, compatible with fasting rules.
+A vegan Ethiopian yetsom bäyaynätu, compatible with fasting rules.

 Fasting and abstinence (ጾም ṣōm; Amharic and Tigrinya: tsom) have historically constituted a major element of the practice of the Ethiopian Orthodox Tewahedo Church, following the counsel of Saint Paul (ቅዱስ ጳውሎስ; k’idus p’awilos) to "chastise the body and bring it under subjection" per 1 Corinthians 9:27.
 It is generally agreed, and asserted by the Church itself, that the fasting regime of the Ethiopian Church is the strictest of any Church, with 180 mandatory fasting days for laypeople and up to 252 days for clergy and the particularly observant.
 The general list of fasts are laid out in the Fetha Negest.

 Fasting regimen

 During fasts, the observant are required to partake in no more than one meal a day, which is to be eaten in the afternoon or evening.
 Fasting involves abstention from animal products (meat, dairy, and eggs), and refraining from eating or drinking before 3:00 pm.
 Ethiopian devotees may also abstain from sexual activity and the consumption of alcohol.